Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Do real estate prices look too high in Indonesia as of 2026?

-As of early 2026, property prices in Indonesia do not look stretched compared to fundamentals, with Bank Indonesia's Residential Property Price Index showing only 0.84% annual growth in Q3 2025, which is near the bottom of the historical range and far from bubble territory.
+As of early 2026, Indonesian residential property prices do not look obviously stretched at the national level, with Bank Indonesia's official Residential Property Price Index showing growth of just 0.84% year-on-year in Q3 2025, well below any historical peak.

 You can also read our latest update regarding the housing prices in Indonesia.